hashicorp/terraform-provider-google/website/docs/r/compute_region_security_policy.html.markdown

   - ADVANCED: additional protections for Managed Protection Plus subscribers who use network load balancers, protocol forwarding, or VMs with public IP addresses.
   - ADVANCED_PREVIEW: flag to enable the security policy in preview mode.
   Possible values are: `ADVANCED`, `ADVANCED_PREVIEW`, `STANDARD`.

+<a name="nested_user_defined_fields"></a>The `user_defined_fields` block supports:

+* `name` -
+  (Optional)
+  The name of this field.
+Must be unique within the policy.

+* `base` -
+  (Required)
+  The base relative to which 'offset' is measured.
+Possible values are:
+  - IPV4: Points to the beginning of the IPv4 header.
+  - IPV6: Points to the beginning of the IPv6 header.
+  - TCP: Points to the beginning of the TCP header, skipping over any IPv4 options or IPv6 extension headers.
+Not present for non-first fragments.
+  - UDP: Points to the beginning of the UDP header, skipping over any IPv4 options or IPv6 extension headers.
+Not present for non-first fragments.
+  Possible values are: `IPV4`, `IPV6`, `TCP`, `UDP`.

+* `offset` -
+  (Optional)
+  Offset of the first byte of the field (in network byte order) relative to 'base'.

+* `size` -
+  (Optional)
+  Size of the field in bytes.
+Valid values: 1-4.

+* `mask` -
+  (Optional)
+  If specified, apply this mask (bitwise AND) to the field to ignore bits before matching.
+  Encoded as a hexadecimal number (starting with "0x").
+  The last byte of the field (in network byte order) corresponds to the least significant byte of the mask.

 ## Attributes Reference